Security-Onion-Solutions/securityonion-docs/dashboards.rst

 Query Bar
 ---------

 The easiest way to get started is to click the query drop down box and select one of the pre-defined dashboards.
-These pre-defined dashboards cover most of the major data types that you would expect to see in a Security Onion deployment: :ref:`nids` alerts from :ref:`suricata`, protocol metadata logs from :ref:`zeek` or :ref:`suricata`, endpoint logs, and firewall logs.
+These pre-defined dashboards cover most of the major data types that you would expect to see in a Security Onion deployment: :ref:`nids` alerts from :ref:`suricata`, protocol metadata logs from :ref:`zeek` or :ref:`suricata`, :ref:`elastic-agent` logs, and firewall logs.

+On the right side of the query bar are two buttons.
+The first button is an ellipsis (three dots) which toggles between showing the full query or only the search filter.
+The second button is a hunt button that will start a new hunt based on the current filters.

 Under the query bar, you’ll notice colored bubbles that represent the individual components of the query.
 If you want to remove part of the query, you can click the X in the corresponding bubble to remove it and run a new search.